English Language Arts Sample Clauses

 English Language Arts.
 At CWC Cincinnati, we have adopted a balanced approach to teaching literacy, with an emphasis on promoting authentic reading and writing, often presented in a workshop structure.
 During workshops, teachers present a mini-lesson to the whole class, which briefly demonstrates a specific technique.
 Then students are given the opportunity to apply the technique independently to their project.
 Teachers conference with students and lead small groups for those who are likely to need more support, based on previous assessment.
 During these lessons, teachers observe and assist as needed, coaching students in applying the technique to their work (teachers can also utilize the workshop structure for other subjects, in addition to reading and writing).
 The balanced literacy instructional methodologies that make up this approach serve as our core techniques for teaching reading and writing, as indicated by the examples below.

 English Language Arts.
 The Reading Wonders (K-5), Springboard and Collections (6-8), and Being a Writer curriculum will include strategies for students reading at grade level or higher, as well as for students who are reading below grade level.
 It is expected that students will master reading, writing, and verbal skills through continuous infusion of reading skills in all subject areas.
 Text which reflects the Idaho Content Standards complexity bands will be used to teach reading skills and strategies.
 Lessons will support students by building a strong reading foundation, accessing complex text, finding and using text evidence, engaging in collaborative conversations, and writing to sources.
 To build a foundation in language, students must gain control over many conventions of Standard English grammar, usage, and mechanics as well as learn other ways to use language to convey meaning effectively.
 The School will provide students with increasingly complex texts, including novel studies, to aide student growth in reading comprehension, and expose them to complex vocabulary.
 Through Language Arts, students will also be required to develop a range of oral communication and interpersonal skills through whole group discussions as well as individual, partnered, and small group presentations.
 Through these, students learn and engage in contributing accurate and relevant information; responding to and developing what others have said; making comparisons and contrasts; as well as analyzing and synthesizing a multitude of ideas through various language arts domains.
 Students will also get the chance to compare and contrast thematically-based texts in different genres; for example, stories and poems/historical novels and fantasy stories.
 They will write routinely over short and extended time frames for a variety of tasks, purposes, and audiences.
-Writing As part of the Language Arts Curriculum, students will enhance writing skills through daily writing assignments in various modes, including, but not limited to, expository, persuasive, and narrative.
+As part of the Language Arts Curriculum, students will enhance writing skills through daily writing assignments in various modes, including, but not limited to, expository, persuasive, and narrative.
 The tasks will require students to use writing as a way of offering and supporting opinions, demonstrating understanding of the subjects they are studying, and conveying real and imagined experiences and events.
 In addition, students will be required to compose writing pieces that are text based.
-Via the writing process, the students will plan, revise, edit, and publish their writing, with the end goal of teaching that a key purpose to writing ...
+Via the writing process, the students will plan, revise, edit, and publish their writing, with the end goal of teaching that a key purpose to writing is to co...